syncfusion-content/windowsforms-docs/WindowsForms/Menus/Appearance-Customization.md

 ### Text only in menu mode

-The menu items can be represented as text only specific to the child-menu or drop down menu of the menu control.
+The menu items can be represented as text only specific to the child-menus either from drop down menu or parent menu.
 The below code snippet shows the menu items are applied with `TextOnlyInMenus` mode.

 {% tabs %}